SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Having all safety reports completed on time and documented is best practiced on a regular basis.
 Note here that "completed documentation" is part of the risk management process.
 An issue should not be considered complete until the documentation is complete.

 This is not a big deal to half of these safety managers after they understand the logic.
 They simply change the status of their safety report back to "In Progress" and finish the documentation.
-But the other half become frustrated and realize that if they re-open the safety report, the safety report will not be considered completed on time.
+However, the other half became frustrated and realized that if they re-opened the safety report, the safety report would not be considered completed on time.
 Which is the truth!
 When documentation is incomplete, safety reports should not be closed simply to "play the stats game" and make the risk management team appear more responsive than what is truly happening.

 This is the beauty of having an SMS database versus using spreadsheets.
 If you want an honest accounting of what is transpiring in your SMS, the SMS affords the most accurate picture for: